-Born in Harlem, Faith Ringgold is an African American quilter, painter, sculptor, mask maker, activist, and author of an award-wining book “Tar Beach” the first of her many children’s books.
+New York City artist Faith Ringgold is an African American quilter, painter, sculptor, mask maker, activist, and author of an award-wining book “Tar Beach,” the first of her many children’s books.
 In 1995, her memoir “We Flew Over the Bridge” was published.
-Best known for her story quilts, Ringgold has been making both figurative and abstract paintings and sculptures for more than fifty years.
+Best known for her story quilts, Ringgold has also been making both figurative and abstract paintings and sculptures in a style she describes as “super realism” for more than fifty years.
+Her work confronts viewers with unflinching scenes of racial tension in America.

 Ringgold grew up in Harlem in an artistic family and in the environment of the Harlem Renaissance.
 She attended C.U.N.Y and was forced to major in art education classes because the study of fine art was exclusively male.

-Ringgold’s shocking paintings directly confronted racial and sexist conflicts and inequality, and she specifically identified as a feminist.
+Ringgold’s shocking paintings directly confronted racial and sexist conflicts and inequality.
+She was not given a show at the Studio Museum in Harlem.
+Nor was she allowed to join the African American male-dominated collective, the Spiral Group, founded by artists Romare Bearden and Norman Lewis.
+(Only one female artist – Emma Amos- was eventually accepted into the Spiral Group.)
+Ringgold, knowing that she was the artistic equal of these male artists, led her to identify as a feminist.
 In her ”Of My Two Handicaps,” a painting in her 1972 “Feminist” series that incorporated quotes from black women, she embraced a statement made by Shirley Chisholm: “Of my two handicaps, being female put more obstacles in my path than being black.”

 In 1970, Ringgold and others protested the Whitney Museum since women were excluded from the Whitney Annual exhibit as well as African American male artists.
 With her daughter Michele Wallace, Ringgold founded WSABAL, and both were founding members of the National Black Feminist Organization.
 Ringgold was also a founding member of New York’s organization for black women artists “Where We At.”

 Ringgold is Professor Emerita at U.C.
 San Diego where she taught from 1987 to 2002.
-Her work is in the permanent collections of the Metropolitan Museum of Art, MoMA, Guggenheim, Baltimore Museum of Art, Philadelphia Museum of Art, and Boston’s Museum of Fine Arts.
+Her work is in the permanent collections of the Metropolitan Museum of Art, New York’s Museum of Modern Art, Guggenheim, Baltimore Museum of Art, Philadelphia Museum of Art, and Boston’s Museum of Fine Arts.